elegantswarm/public-shared/instruction-test.md

-# App instructions
+# Custom instruction set to test app builders
-The background color must be pink
+- The background color must be pink
-The font must be comic sans
+- The font must be comic sans